stblr/Hanachan/README.md

 ## Status

-At the moment, it is possible to replay the rMC3 WR for 1518 frames (until the end of the shroom where the rotation is affected by off-road).
+At the moment, it is possible to replay the rMC3 WR for 1850 frames (until the boost panel).

 ## May 2021 roadmap